nschulzke/LC3Forth/README.md

 My best estimate is that I spent around 300 hours working on this project.
 That's significantly more than I'd normally spend on a school project, but I had a blast working on it!

-I started just writing assembly code, but it was getting really repetitive, and LC-3 Forth's assembler doesn't support macros.
+I started just writing assembly code, but it was getting really repetitive, and the LC-3's assembler doesn't support macros.
 So I decided to build a simple compiler to make things easier to work on, then built the Forth system using that tool.

 [(You can download the official LC-3 simulator and assembler here)](https://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html)